syswraith/Bat-Intel-Gatherer/README.md

 # Bat Intel Gatherer

+## New update!
+BAT Intel Gatherer no longer needs to be run in a seperate folder!

 ## Introduction

 **BAT Intel Gatherer** is a batch script file that runs a set of given commands and compiles the information gathered into **one .txt file**.
 It runs on any device that is capable of executing a **batch script** (i.e. Windows ONLY).
 You can even run it from a **portable device**.
-### Please note: is important to run the batch file in a **folder of its own**.
-If not, make sure there aren't any .txt files in the directory, as it can interfere with the output file.

 ## Features